Mother Earth (journal)

-This version of Mother Earth was an anarchist periodical aimed at the discussion of progressive issues.
-It was in circulation among people in the radical community in the United States from 1933-1934.

-The first issue of Mother Earth journal was published in 1933.
-It borrowed its title from the original magazine of that name by Emma Goldman and others, which was published from 1906 to 1917.
-The couple John G. Scott and Jo Ann Wheeler were the editors of all seventeen issues of Mother Earth journal, which they published until 1934.
+Mother Earth was an anarchist periodical aimed at the discussion of progressive issues.
+It included pieces by leading contemporary Anarchists.
+It was published from 1933-1934.
+The periodical borrowed its name from the original magazine of that name by Emma Goldman and others, which was published from 1906 to 1917.

+History

 The first sixteen issues were printed in Craryville, New York.
-Scott and Wheeler printed the final issue after leaving Craryville to live and teach in the Ferrer Colony and Ferrer Modern School, where their two children attended school.
+The couple John G. Scott and Jo Ann Wheeler were the editors and primary writers of all sixteen issues of the publication printed there, and they included illustrations by Wheeler in those issues.
+Scott and Wheeler printed the seventeenth, and final, issue after leaving Craryville to live and teach in the Ferrer Colony and Ferrer Modern School, where their two children attended school.
 Scott was a teacher of nature studies for about five years.
 Wheeler was an art and reading teacher in the Modern Schools for seventeen years.
 In addition to teaching and publishing the journal Mother Earth, the couple farmed a small piece of land in East Taghkanic, New York, following the guidelines of Thoreau's Walden.